 · For breaches of rules where VSK did not assign any penalty: One-Turn Penalty

-· For breaches of rules where VSK assigned any kind of penalty to an innocent boat, of which cannot be cancelled: Two-Turn Penalty
+· For breaches of rules leading to any kind of penalty assigned by VSK to an innocent boat, of which cannot be cancelled: Two-Turns Penalty

 8.2 Penalties assigned by VSK which a participant considers incorrect, do not have to be taken.
 Such penalties should be requested to be cancelled.
 Absolutely all penalties that are requested to be cancelled, should be cancelled (approved).
 Even for pens the receiver of the request believes are correct.
 If a participant refuses to cancel a penalty after a request, she may be considered breaking rule 2.
 If a correct penalty is cancelled, actions should be taken as described in SI article A.3.
 See also SI article A2.1.3.

 9.1 Boats failing to finish within 5 minutes after the first boat sails the course and finishes, will be scored Did Not Finish.
 This changes rules 35, A4 and A5.